SandSux/SciFi_Conky_HUD/README.md

   + You will also need to find your City_ID  [here](http://openweathermap.org/help/city_list.txt).
 (Use [ctl-f] to search page)

+2. We need to put all of our conky files from this repo in a folder called `.conky` (The period indicates that this is a hidden file) so create a directory in your home folder so that all the paths in the config files aren't broken.

+       `mkdir /.conky`

+    - Note: [ctrl + h] toggles hidden files from view

-2. Included in this repo is a file named "conky_start" which we need to issue a `chmod` command to in order to make it executable
+3. Included in this repo is a file named "conky_start" which we need to issue a `chmod` command to in order to make it executable

       `chmod 755 conky_start`
       + be sure that you've put the conky_start script in your path so you don't have to change directories or issue long          commands to start conky

-3. Now conky can be started by issuing the command:
+4. Now conky can be started by issuing the command:

     `./conky_start`

+5. Next, some values need to be changed in a couple configuration files so that they reflect your system.
+    - Pick your favorite text editor and open the net.rc file.
+    - Towards the bottom are a few lines where you will enter your wireless interface.
+You can run `ifconfig` to find out what your             wireless adaper is called.
+It will likely be wlan0 or something like wlp**0.

+6. Open weather.rc and enter your openweathermap API key and your City_ID

 **Changes**
 + Compiled documentation and wrote README.md